yudityaartha/dbt_fundamentals_first_build/README.md

 Database: analytics (from the sql workfile created on snowflake or the screenshot on 2b
 Warehouse: transforming (from the sql workfile created on snowflake or the screenshot on 2b
 schema: target dataset.
 In my case I named it dbt_bhipple
-3. After step 3, the dbt will automatically run `dbt debug` to verify if the setup has been performed successfully.
-We can run `dbt_debug` if want to verify it once more.
+3. After step 3, run `dbt debug` to verify if the setup has been performed successfully.
 ✅ Expected: `All checks passed!`
 4. The steps above will results `profiles.yml`
 5. profiles.yml located at `~/.dbt/profiles.yml` — outside the project folder, **not committed to Git**.